APNIC-Labs/draft-kskroll-sentinel/README.md

    Note that this document is being worked on in GitHub - see Abstract.
    The below is mainly large changes, and is not authoritative.

+   From -03 to -04:

+   o  Addressed GitHub pull requests #4, #5, #6, #7 #8.

+   o  Added Duane's privacy concerns

+   o  Makes the use cases clearer

+   o  Fixed some A/AAAA stuff

+   o  Changed the example numbers

+   o  Made it clear that names and addresses must be real

    From -02 to -03:

    o  Integrated / published comments from Paul in GitHub PR #2 -